atom/language-source/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # Source code support in Atom

 Adds basic comment, indent, and outdent patterns used as a fallback by all source files in Atom.